 (3) The presentence investigation and report shall include, when available, an analysis of the circumstances attending the commission of the crime, the offender's history of delinquency or criminality, physical and mental condition, family situation and background, economic status, education, occupation, and personal habits, and any other matters that the probation officer deems relevant or the court directs to be included.
 All local and state police agencies and Department of Correctional Services adult correctional facilities shall furnish to the probation officer copies of such criminal records, in any such case referred to the probation officer by the court of proper jurisdiction, as the probation officer shall require without cost to the court or the probation officer.

 Such investigation shall also include:

-7 (a) Any written statements submitted to the county attorney by a8 victim; and
+(a) Any written statements submitted to the county attorney by a victim; and he or she shall certify to the court that: (a) He or she has attempted to contact the victim; and

-9 (b) Any written statements submitted to the probation officer by a 10 victim.

-(4) If there are no written statements submitted to the probationofficer, he or she shall certify to the court that:
+(b) Any written statements submitted to the probation officer by a victim.(4) If there are no written statements submitted to the probation officer,